File Coverage

 It allows users to fetch weather information by specifying latitude, longitude, and a date.

-The module supports object-oriented usage and allows customization of the HTTP user agent.
+The module supports object-oriented usage and allows customisation of the HTTP user agent.

 use Weather::Meteo;